 Distinguished, innovative and outstanding work in experimental mechanics.

-Significant contributions to the development of measurements or the applications utilizing photoelastic coatings.
+Significant contributions to the development of measurements or applications utilizing photoelastic coatings or strain measurement techniques.

 An individual who has distinguished himself/herself in some field in which the Society has interest, who has been a member of the Society for at least ten consecutive years and whose contributions to the Society and the technical community have justified this honor.